JayeshVP24/fontalt/README.md

 Built by [@jayesh](https://twitter.com/jayeshvp24) and [@kuxshl](https://twitter.com/kuxshl)

-If you like our project, your support will be greatly appreciated.
+Star this repo if you like this project